Apostolos-Daniel/toli-io-personal-website/content/post/ms-build-2019.md

 #### Server side

-This model *seems* to be the recommended one by the Blazor team although they seem to use the Client side model almost as a clickbait.
+This model *seems* to be the recommended one by the Blazor team although they seem to use the Client-side model almost as a clickbait.
 In this model a stable SignalR connection is used to update the various parts of the component when and if they are needed.

 ![](../Blazor%20server%20side.PNG)